 - Management modules such as CRM tools to keep track of conversation routing, ticketing, and other activities

 - Backend communication servers

 The infrastructure is not hosted by any of the call center agents.
 Employees can log into the software using a PC or laptop that has access to the Internet.

-Most of Virtual Call Center solutions have the following features included:
+Most remote or hybrid working solutions for virtual call centers have the following features included: